-This year is your final opportunity to achieve the grades on your BTEC or A Level Courses.
+Welcome to Year 13, the most important year of your school career and your final opportunity to achieve the grades on your BTEC or A Level Courses.

 It is the culmination of thirteen years of schooling!

 - All students should aim to maximise their achievement.
-Whatever grades they received or how many units they completed in year 12, we expect all students to work towards the next grade up.
-If you are on a C, try to get a B by the end of the year.
-If you are on a Merit at BTEC, try to get a Distinction.
+Whatever grades they received or how many units they completed in Year 12, we expect all students to work towards the next grade up.
+If you are on a C, work towards a B. If you are on a Merit at BTEC, try to get a Distinction.

 - All students should complete an application to university during the autumn term.
 If a student is unsure about whether they want to go to university, they should still write their application.
-You can always change your mind later.
 If you don’t write an application, then you cannot change your mind if you decide you want to go!
 The school has a team of staff who will support students in the UCAS process.

-IF you are applying for medicine, dentistry, veterinary science or to study at Oxford or Cambridge universities, the deadline are usually in October.
+If you are applying for medicine, dentistry, veterinary science or to study at Oxford or Cambridge Universities, the deadline is in early October.
 The school will only support applications to these courses for students who have an excellent GCSE profile and whose predicted grades show that they have a genuine chance of success.

 ATTENDANCE & PUNCTUALITY

-All students must be outside school at 8.45am ready for the first lesson at 9am.
-You must be in a lessons on time.
+All students must arrive at 8.45am ready for registration at 8:55am.
+You must be in school on time.

 HOMEWORK & DEADLINES